U.S. Customs and Border Protection Officers Seize Nearly $1.3 Million in Cocaine at Brownsville Port of Entry

 In a second case, this one occurring on Saturday May 4, at the Brownsville and Matamoros International Bridge, CBP officers came in contact with a brown 1990 Ford Grand Marquis being driven by a 45-year-old woman, identified as a Mexican citizen and resident of Matamoros, Tamaulipas, Mexico.
 After a primary inspection, a CBP officer referred the Ford for a secondary examination.
 In secondary, CBP officers discovered eight packages hidden within the Grand Marquis.
 CBP officers removed the packages containing approximately 9.28 kilograms (20.5 pounds) of alleged cocaine.

-The alleged marijuana from this seizure has an estimated street value of approximately $1,296,300.
-CBP officers turned the case over to U.S. Immigration and Customs Enforcement-Homeland Security Investigations special agents for further investigation.
-CBP officers seized the narcotics, the tractor and trailer.
+The alleged cocaine from these seizures has an estimated street value of approximately $608,000 and $656,000, respectively.
+CBP officers seized the narcotics and the vehicles and turned the women over to Homeland Security Investigations (HSI) special agents for further investigation.

 "Nearly 40 pounds of alleged cocaine has been intercepted by our frontline CBP officers thus preventing these dangerous drugs from our school yards and the street of our communities.
 I applaud our officers for the outstanding work they undertake every day," said Michael T. Freeman, CBP port director, Brownsville.